vpro/vpro-shared/vpro-shared-couchdb-util/README.md

     ....
  }
 ```
+This can be used on huge views, and won't consume much memory.

 This example is from a test case.
 Normally you would open the stream using HTTP.
 To help constructing the URL for that,
 a 'CouchdbOptions' object is present too (which is copied from org.jcouchdb.db.Options, but with removed dependencies),
 and also a 'CouchdView' class.